Decrypting Distributed Ledger Design -- Taxonomy, Classification and Blockchain Community Evaluation: Background and Literature Review

-In summary, a few observations can be made about the current state of the art on DLT system taxonomies.
-First, they predominantly focus on the DL and consensus mechanisms, while largely neglecting cryptoeconomics and token design, despite their significant role on system stability \cite{clark2015research}.
-Second, they are usually not based on a conceptual architecture from which to derive the interrelationships of the different components as well as better interpretations of the different design choices.
-Third, none of the papers, except one, classifies real world DLT systems.
-This is a missed opportunity to validate the classification capacity of any proposed taxonomy.
-Last but not least, none of the proposed taxonomies is systematically exposed to feedback from blockchain practitioners.
-This complementary external validation promises richer, more unbiased and applicable taxonomies, especially at this early stage of the rapidly evolving DLT domain.
+In summary, a few observations can be made about current DLT system taxonomies.
+First, they predominantly focus on the DL and consensus mechanisms, while largely missing the role of cryptoeconomics and token design, despite their significant influence on system stability \cite{bonneau2015sok}.
+Second, the interrelationships between the different components as well as the choice of attributes are usually not based on an overarching conceptual architecture.
+Third, only two of the papers classify real-world DLT systems.
+Nevertheless, these papers neither utilize a rigorous scientific methodology nor quantitatively analyze their classification.
+As a result, classification is usually not formally validated and the identification of design choices is limited to qualitative criteria.
+Last but not least, none of the proposed taxonomies are systematically refined based on feedback from blockchain practitioners.
+This complementary external validation process promises to produce more unbiased taxonomies.

-This paper addresses all of the aforementioned limitations identified in literature and contributes a new expressive taxonomy, built on a solid conceptual architecture, assessed via classifications and validated by feedback from the blockchain community.
-In particular, the classification is a proof of concept for the applicability and effectiveness of the developed taxonomy, as it demonstrates the expressiveness\footnote{Expressiveness is formally defined in Section~\ref{sec:eval_taxonomy} based on earlier taxonomy theory.} of the taxonomy to differentiate and classify DLT systems.
+This paper addresses all of the aforementioned limitations identified in the literature and contributes a useful taxonomy as defined in earlier taxonomy theory~\cite{nickerson2013method}, built on a solid conceptual architecture, assessed via classifications and validated by both, feedback from the blockchain community and machine learning methods.
+Moreover, the quantitative analysis of the classification is utilized to identify key design choices in observed DLT systems.